Phone Numbers Are Still the Default Communication Layer

 The Email Analogy

 Think about how email works for agents.
 Tools like AgentMail give each agent its own email inbox.
 AgentCall does the same thing for phone numbers.
-Instead of email inboxes, your agents get real SIM numbers with SMS, voice, and OTP capabilities — all through one API.
+Instead of email inboxes, your agents get their own programmable phone numbers with SMS, voice, OTP extraction, and inbound AI voice answering, all through one API.

 What This Means for Developers

-If you're building autonomous agents, phone numbers aren't optional — they're infrastructure.
-Every agent that interacts with the real world will eventually need one.
-The question is whether you build that infrastructure yourself (buying SIMs, managing carriers, parsing SMS) or use an API that handles it in one line of code.
+If you're building autonomous agents that talk to the world, phone numbers aren't optional.
+They're infrastructure.
+The question is whether you build that infrastructure yourself (managing carriers, parsing SMS, wiring up webhooks) or use an API that handles it in one line of code.

 import AgentCall from 'agentcall';